Submissions

 • Author bio and affiliation

-• Reference List (preferably hyperlinked)
+• Reference list (preferably hyperlinked) - current APA referencing style

 Authors of research articles are required to set the licence category to specify how their work is reproduced.
 Follow this link for guidance – Creative Commons explained